mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

 There are two subdirectories - MapView and Proj4.
 Proj4 is a support library used to do map projections.
 The MapView project contains only the Route-Me map library.

 See License.txt for license details.
-In any app that uses the Route-Me library, include the following text on your "preferences" or "about" screen: "Uses Route-Me map library, (c) 2008-2012 Route-Me Contributors".
+In any app that uses this SDK, include the following text on your "preferences" or "about" screen: "Uses MapBox iOS SDK, (c) 2008-2012 MapBox and Route-Me Contributors".
 Your data provider will have additional attribution requirements.

 News, Support and Contributing
 ------------------------------